georlia/SQL-Projects/Impact-Analysis-of-GoodThought-NGO-Initiatives/README.md

 # 🫶 Impact Analysis of GoodThought NGO Initiatives

-**Objective: The primary goal is to evaluate the financial distribution and social impact of humanitarian projects to provide data-driven insights for future strategic planning.**
+**The primary goal is to evaluate the financial distribution and social impact of humanitarian projects to provide data-driven insights for future strategic planning.**

 ## Data description
 * Assignments: Details about each project, including its name, duration (start and end dates), budget, geographical region, and the impact score.